Counseling Degrees and Programs in Oklahoma

 Oklahoma State University-Oklahoma City

-For those looking to begin a career in addiction counseling, Oklahoma State University-Oklahoma City (OSU-OKU) offers an Associate of Science (AS) in Addiction Counseling.
+For those looking to begin a career in addiction counseling, Oklahoma State University-Oklahoma City (OSU-OKU) offers an Associate of Science (AS) in Addictions Counseling.
 The degree is comprised of 64 credits, including 37 credits of general education core, 18 credits of specialization courses, and nine credits of electives.
 It takes two years of full-time study to complete, although part-time study is also permitted.
 The degree prepares students for entry-level careers in the addiction counseling or prevention fields or further study at the bachelor’s degree level.
 For example, graduates of the AS program are also able to transfer into the University of Central Oklahoma’s Bachelor of Arts (BA) in Sociology-Substance Abuse Studies Program, which will qualify them for licensure as a Certified Alcohol and Drug Counselor (CADC) in the state.

 Traditional Graduate Programs